microsoft/pxt-adafruit/docs/reference/js/lessons/night-light.md

 # night light lesson

-change the brightness of the BBC micro:bit #brightness #plot #docs
+change the brightness of the BBC micro:bit.

 ### @video td/videos/night-light-0